devinchristianson/daj/docs/markdown/DAJ_Deliverable_3_SRS.md

 ![Current user interface](https://raw.githubusercontent.com/devinchristianson/daj/master/docs/assets/polyChordUI0.png)

+## 3.1.1 User Interface Requirements

+UI-1: The system shall react to input from a MIDI keyboard

+UI-2: The system shall react to input from a computer keybaord

+UI-3: The system shall contain music theory tutorials

+UI-4: The system shall contain a chord explorer interface

+UI-5: The system shall allow saving of a chord progression

+UI-6: The system shall allow viewing of saved chord progressions

+UI-7: The system shall allow the changing of the music sample by mouse

+UI-8: The system shall allow the changing of the music sample by keyboard

+UI-9: The system shall allow the changing of the octave with a clickable button

 ## 3.2 Hardware Interfaces

 Supported Devices: MIDI Controller, primarily MIDI Keyboards and computer keyboards using keys from the top 2 rows (" a " to " ' " and " q " to " \ " to simulate a MIDI Controller.
 The top row will represent the black keys on a piano while the lower row will represent the white keys.
 PolyChord will accept input from a MIDI Keyboard or computer keyboard using the https://github.com/djipco/webmidi webmidi API.
 Once the input has been interpreted PolyChord will display the notes on an on-screen keyboard and play the corresponding note through the user's computer.

+## 3.2.1 Hardware Interface Requirements

+HW-1: The system shall map keys from a computer keyboard to piano keyboard

+HW-2: The system shall use the webmidi API

 ## 3.3 Software Interfaces